Bangkok, Thailand - Things to Do in Bangkok

 Floating Markets Experience

-Navigate the colorful waterways where vendors sell fresh produce, local delicacies, and handmade crafts from traditional wooden boats.
-These markets offer an authentic glimpse into traditional Thai commerce and rural life.
-Sample tropical fruits, coconut ice cream, and boat noodles while experiencing this centuries-old trading tradition.
+Floating markets beat regular markets.
+Navigate the colorful waterways where vendors sell fresh produce, local food, and handmade crafts from traditional wooden boats.
+These markets offer an authentic glimpse into traditional Thai commerce and rural life—sample tropical fruits, coconut ice cream, and boat noodles while experiencing this centuries-old trading tradition.

 Booking Tip: Tours cost 800-1,500 THB including transportation.
 Book early morning tours (6-8 AM departure) for the most active market atmosphere.
 Choose tours that include multiple markets for better value.